How Long Do Running Shoes Last? + 4 Signs You Should Replace Them

 Like nearly all guidelines in the fitness and nutrition industries, the recommendations for when to replace running shoes will vary based on numerous factors.

-However, the prevailing guidelines suggest that you should replace your running shoes every 300 to 500 miles (500-800 kilometers) or every six months, depending on which comes first.
+However, the prevailing guidelines suggest that you need new running shoes every 300 to 500 miles (500-800 kilometers) or every six months, depending on which comes first.

 If you run approximately 25 miles per week, this means that you should be replacing your running shoes every 12-20 weeks or 3-5 months.